Drennan98/History-of-the-Ryder-Cup/README.md

 - Header

+Contains the heading and the navigation links for Home, Gallery and Ticket.
+The font is clear and readable.
+I fixed the header so users can easily access the all parts of the website while scrolling.

 ![Nav links](images/screenshot1navlinks.png)

 - Body of page

 I've added in some facts about the Ryder Cup and a short video to how the actual competition works.
+The red and blue colors are used to represent the colors of each teams flags.
+Blue representing Europe while red represents America.

 ![Body of home page](images/screenshot2readme.png)